 macOS Systems — Get the name and password of an administrator account on your computer.
 The administrator account is the user account you set up when you configured your macOS system; this is not your MathWorks Account.
 During installation, you must enter this name and password in the Authenticate dialog box, shown below.

 Consider disabling virus-checking software and Internet security applications on your system for the duration of the installation process.
 These applications can slow down the installation process or cause it to appear unresponsive or to hang.

-If you have an Internet connection, follow the instructions in Install Products Using a MathWorks Account.
+If you have an Internet connection, follow the instructions in Install Products Online (Installation, Licensing, and Activation).
 MathWorks recommends installing and activating using an Internet connection.

 You can use this procedure to install one of the standalone or network license options.
-If you use this with a network license option, you must specify the License File path and choose whether to configure the license manager.
-See Install MathWorks Software on Client Systems in Network Configurations for more information about these additional steps.
+If you use this with a network license option, you must specify the License File path and choose whether to configure the network license manager.
+See Install MathWorks Software on Client Systems (Installation, Licensing, and Activation) for more information about these additional steps.

-Copy the products files (including the installer file) to your computer or an accessible location (for example, a DVD, USB drive, or network share).
+Copy the products files (including the installer file) to your computer or an accessible location (for example, USB drive or network share).

 Start the installer.
-The method you use to start the installer depends on your platform and whether you are accessing previously downloaded product files or are using a DVD,.
+The method you use to start the installer depends on your platform.

-If you do not have an Internet connection, but have access to product files on your computer, a network share, or a DVD, select the Use a File Installation Key option and click Next.
+If you do not have an Internet connection, but have access to product files on your computer or on a network share, select the Use a File Installation Key option and click Next.